Dodge Charger Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Dodge Charger are $1,634 a year for full coverage insurance.
-Comprehensive insurance costs an estimated $332 a year, collision insurance costs $582, and liability costs around $520.
-A liability-only policy costs as low as $592 a year, and high-risk insurance costs $3,528 or more.
-16-year-old drivers receive the highest rates at up to $6,168 a year.
+The average insurance rates for a Dodge Charger are $1,634 a year for full coverage.
+Comprehensive insurance costs around $332, collision costs $582, and liability insurance costs $520.
+Liability-only insurance costs as little as $592 a year, with high-risk driver insurance costing $3,528 or more.
+Teen drivers cost the most to insure at $6,168 a year or more.

 Average premium for full coverage: $1,634